 The feeling while ashore is one of excitement and danger.
 Our guide has pepper spray, and several people carry air horns.
 We want to see bears up close… or do we?
 But it doesn't matter — tonight is not our night.
 No bears.
 Still, we jump for joy in our photos.

 After a relaxed breakfast, Glacier Bear is underway once again.
-We have a long transit today, to a location known as Ford’s Terror.
+We have a long transit today, to a location known as Ford’s Terror Wilderness.
 But first we’ll pause to observe a colony of Stellar sea lions, crowded onto the rocks of a small island.
-This idyllic setting is known as The Brothers Islands, and it’s only a short sail from Pybus Bay.
 The males vie noisily for dominance over their harems.
 The sounds of grunting sea lions and screeching eagles drift across the morning calm.

-Beautiful, remote and protected from outer waters, our stop at a small cove between The Brothers Islands provides a pristine sanctuary — and the perfect place for reflection.
-During an extra-low tide at The Brothers, anemones gleam brilliantly.
-Verdant green moss covers the forest floor of East Brother Island, while rocky West Brother Island is strewn with a profusion of blue gentians, Indian paintbrush, river beauties, lupine and other colorful wildflowers.
+Beautiful, remote and protected from outer waters, our stop at a small cove near Sail Island provides a pristine sanctuary — and the perfect place for reflection.
+During an extra-low tide, anemones gleam brilliantly.
+Verdant green moss covers the forest floor of Sail Island, and with good luck we may see a profusion of blue gentians, Indian paintbrush, river beauties, lupine and other colorful wildflowers.

 We’re soon cruising once again, pointed toward the entrance to Ford’s Terror Wilderness.
 Two fjords provide access to the wilderness area: Tracy Arm and Endicott Arm.
 We plan to visit both.
 As we pass by Five Finger Islands Light, another fast-moving group of darting Dall's porpoises graces us with their presence.
-Throughout the day, we'll watch for whales, Dall’s porpoises, orcas, and shorebirds especially near Sail Island.
+Throughout the day, we'll watch for whales, Dall’s porpoises, orcas, and shorebirds.

 We have planned our day to arrive at Wood Spit at slack tide.
 It’s the optimal time to proceed through the entrance of Endicott Arm.
 Along the way we'll be alert for drifting icebergs, as well as occasional humpback whales and orcas.
 And no sooner do we think it — and a pod of orcas appears near the spit.
 These are resident orcas, and they are feasting on the salmon in the whirlpools caused by the great volume of water moving in and out of Endicott Arm.

-We pass the Sumdum Islands, cast aside centuries ago in the wake of the retreating Dawes Glacier, and enter Ford’s Terror in the early evening.
+We pass the Sumdum Islands, cast aside centuries ago in the wake of the retreating Dawes Glacier, and enter Ford’s Terror Wilderness in the early evening.
 One mesmerizing waterfall after another enters our view, cascading down the side of the mountains and cliffs.
 Glacier Bear slowly glides through the water, hugging oh-so-closely to the steep granite walls.
-We settle into a small cove nested within Ford’s Terror, surrounded by massive ridges cloaked in mist-covered rainforest.
+We settle into a small cove, surrounded by massive ridges cloaked in mist-covered rainforest.
 It’s an idyllic paradise.

 Our evening anchorage provides a great opportunity for a quiet paddle in the turquoise-blue waters, and a tasty dinner of Black Cod.
 We’re swinging slowly in front of a delightful waterfall.
 Black bears often visit the area near our anchorage, grazing on the abundance of berries in the meadows, and fishing for salmon in the stream.
 With each passing day, the wonder and amazement builds.
 Such anticipation for each unfolding day.
 What’s in store for tomorrow?